for healthy, happy, easier to manage puppies.

 Potty training time!
 We recommend outdoor training, but through the night for the first few weeks or for the extremely cold days in winter, peepads can be helpful.
 Without a "pad holder", puppies tend to play with and rip up their peepads.
 Even with the holder, some puppies will still figure out how to do this and the ensuing mess should be an encouragement to stick to outdoor training, but still lovely in a pinch!
 Hang a bell similar to this one from your door and help your puppy ring it each time he goes out.
 In no time, he'll be using the bell to signal you on his own.
 When you do have an "accident", a spray such as this is wonderful to have on hand to completely eliminate the scent left behind as any remaining smell would encourage puppy to repeatedly use the same area.
-We use a "pooper-scooper" similar to this one around our grass yards.
-However, the one we buy is $25 at Pisces or Petsmart.
+We use a "pooper-scooper" similar to this one for both our grass yards and cement run.
 It's a handy tool for clean disposal, without bending over, for use on short grass or cement.

 Grooming supplies.
 We use Johnson's Baby Shampoo but if a puppy seems unusually itchy, we'll switch to Selsons Blue for the soothing antibacterial and fungal properties.
 Any conditioner can be used.
 These are our preferred brush and nail clippers.
 The steel comb is to pick out mats and the septic powder is to stop bleeding in case you cut a nail a little too short.
 We are advocates of dental care, which means a finger brush and dog tooth paste.
 Good oral hygiene includes chew bones and hard dog food, but human parents brushing your dog's teeth a least a few times a week will really keep your pooch's teeth in tip top shape.